 The wreck of the newly commissioned 393-ton bark Harriet S. Jackson proved to be the final straw.
-During a fierce storm, which caused damage all along the New England coast on March 20-21 of 1876, the ship ran hard aground on Spring Point Ledge in the middle of the night.
-The crew hung on until dawn, when they were astonished to find that they were so close to the beach at Fort Preble that they laid down a plank at low tide and simply walked ashore.
+During a fierce storm, which caused damage all along the New England coast on March 20-21 1876, the ship ran hard aground on Spring Point Ledge in the middle of the night.
+The crew hung on until dawn, when they were astonished to find that they were so close to the beach at Fort Preble that they laid down a plank and simply walked ashore.
 Two days of hard work were required to remove the damaged vessel from the ledge.

 Mariners could use the bell at Spring Point to indicate a turning point in their course towards Portland in times of fog.
 Previously, captains were forced to determine their position by keeping track of the elapsed time from a bell buoy off Cushing Island or the fog signal at Portland Head, some two miles distant.
 However, meeting other vessels, which thronged the harbor or were at anchor in the channel in the midsummer season, could easily throw off this reckoning and endanger a ship.

-“As we have a good harbor, we were not affected much by the storm except that we were marooned off here with a small supply of food, therefore our stomachs gave us the most trouble.
+As we have a good harbor, we were not affected much by the storm except that we were marooned off here with a small supply of food, therefore our stomachs gave us the most trouble.
 It is our custom to go ashore daily for fresh home cooked food, so as the duration of the storm extended beyond that of an ordinary one, we were on the rocks for eatables.
 And although the senior keeper, Mr. Wilson, is nearing the age of 70, he still has his childish desires for milk and must have at least one quart a day.
 By the time the storm was over, he was very near weaned.
-But our wives were eager to see us and had a large supply of food awaiting, so we made up for all that we had lost.”
+But our wives were eager to see us and had a large supply of food awaiting, so we made up for all that we had lost.

 The Army Corps of Engineers was authorized to build a 900-foot breakwater at Spring Point in 1946, but Congress didn’t approve the necessary funding until 1949.
 Fifty thousand tons of granite blocks, each weighing between three and five tons, were put in at a cost of $200,000.
 In June of 1951, the breakwater, whose construction had been contemplated for more than a hundred years, was finally completed.

-Under the Maine Lights Program, the station was transferred in 1998 to the Spring Point Ledge Lighthouse Trust, a group formed by the Portland Harbor Museum.
-The trust opened the lighthouse for tours in 1999, making it the first caisson lighthouse open to the public.
+Under the Maine Lights Program, the station was transferred in 1998 to Spring Point Ledge Lighthouse Trust, a group formed by Portland Harbor Museum.
+The trust opened the lighthouse for tours in 1999, making it the country’s first caisson lighthouse open to the public.
 The iron canopy over the gallery circling the lighthouse was replaced in 2004.
 The interior of the lighthouse has been restored and staged with period furniture.